merenlab/merenlab.org/data/roseobacter-metabolomics/index.md

 ## Creating the reaction networks

-The workflow was originally implemented in a Jupyter notebook that used anvi'o libraries that processed the anvi'o {% include ARTIFACT name="reaction-network" %}
+The workflow was originally implemented in a Jupyter notebook that used anvi'o libraries to process the anvi'o {% include ARTIFACT name="reaction-network" %}.

 Python cells of the Jupyter notebook are split up into sections of this workflow document with accompanying explanations and analyses of the output.
 If you wish to follow along interactively in Python, you can enter `python3` in your terminal and run the code blocks sequentially.
 The following package imports are first required in the Python interactive shell.